k61n/openhkl/doc/sphinx/workflow.rst

 and each instrument state before and after refinement are visible in the tables.

-The refinement uses the non-linear least squares minimisation routines from the Gnu standard library (GSL).
+The refinement uses the non-linear least squares minimisation routines from the Gnu scientific library (GSL).
 The free parameters as determined by the checkboxes under ``parameters to refine`` are varied such that the sum of residuals is minimised.
 These residuals can be computed in two ways, and can be changed using the ``residual type`` combo: